SPCC Policies & Procedures

 SPCC Manual

-University policy states that use of the Small Purchase Charge Card (“SPCC”) is required when procuring goods and services under $50,000 from a vendor that accepts charge cards.
+University policy states that use of the Small Purchase Charge Card (“SPCC”) is required when procuring goods and services from a supplier that accepts charge cards with a few caveats (see Charge Card Fee Guidance).
 The purpose of the SPCC Manual is to provide guidance on the appropriate use of the SPCC.

 CAPP Manual Topic 20355